systemd.socket — Socket unit configuration

 the kernel should wait for incoming data before falling back

-to the normal behaviour of honouring empty ACK packets.
+to the normal behavior of honoring empty ACK packets.
 This

 option is beneficial for protocols where the client sends the